scbd/clearing-house-documentation/components/records/thesaurus/biosafety-law/subject-areas.md

 ## Overview

-This endpoint provides access to a range of terms related to various subject areas, including functions under the Cartagena Protocol on Biosafety.
+This endpoint provides access to a range of terms related to various subject areas.
 It enables users to retrieve organized information on subject-specific terms and narrower classifications, making it useful for applications that require structured access to biosafety functions, regulatory categories, and relevant terms in multilingual formats.

 ## Endpoint